hokwunhung/Portfolio/README.md

 Within the Asset/Scripts/ folder, there is a CustomWindowScript.cs.
 This is a tool for easier finding and replacing gameobjects or models in a huge scene.

-Please note that other than default game character, default game objects, and destrutible crates script, all other gameobjects and scripts are created by me.
+Please note that other than default game character and destrutible crates script, all other gameobjects and scripts are created by me.

 For more information or more examples you can find them in: www.kwunhungho.com